 As mayor, I will focus on these five areas:

 - Affordable Housing.
 If we don’t offer housing choices, how can we build an inclusive community for all?
-I am crafting a 10-point plan to ensure we create housing choices and affordability for all residents of our city, allowing the construction of accessory dwelling units by right, encouraging missing middle housing and density along transit corridors, and incentivizing developers to build workforce housing.
+Click here to read my 10-point plan to ensure we create housing choices and affordability for all residents of our city, allowing the construction of accessory dwelling units by right, encouraging missing middle housing and density along transit corridors, and incentivizing developers to build workforce housing.

 Transportation and Mobility.
 Transportation options go hand-in-hand with housing affordability.
 If people can get to work by riding transit, it’s less expensive than car ownership and also better for the environment.
 But we need to do more.
 We need to make it safer to walk, ride bikes and travel by scooter with protected bike lanes.
 We need to tie land use decisions to transit, embracing smart growth strategies.
 We need to plan for the future by rethinking parking requirements and partnering with the private sector to meet our transportation goals.